…is not forged in the crucible of life. It’s revealed.

 Paradoxically, your true identity is your anti-anxiety pill.
 Most of us feel the opposite.
 We feel if people saw our true identity, we’d be scrambling for a fig leaf.
-Fig leaves are as old as Adam & Eve, who hid and covered up because they felt naked and afraid — ashamed.
 This is what shame does.
 Shame is a false identity.
 Shame and fig leaves go together.

 Controlled by past scars, fear, and our negative inner voice, shame has the same consequences today.
-We hide from God, ourselves, and each other — instead of fig leaves we hide behind not-so sophisticated personas which only further undermine our fragile sense of self.
+Instead of fig leaves we hide behind not-so sophisticated personas which only further undermine our fragile sense of self.
 Personas for women and men may evolve differently but essentially shame looks the same.

 “…shame, for women, is this web of unobtainable, conflicting, competing

 expectations about who we are supposed to be.
 And it’s a straight-jacket.”

 — Brene’ Brown, Listening To Shame, TEDS

 “The three most destructive words that every man receives when he’s a boy

 is when he’s told to ‘be a man’….“

 — Joe Ehrmann, A Season of Life, by Jeffrey Marx